typelevel/kind-projector/README.md

     </plugin>

 That's it!

+Versions of the plugin earlier than 0.10.0 were released under a different organization (`org.spire-math`).

 Versions of the plugin earlier than 0.6.2 require a different resolver.
 For these earlier releases, use this: